quarkus-qe/quarkus-openshift-test-suite/README.md

 - `AwaitUtil`: utility to wait for some OpenShift resources
 - `OpenShiftUtil`: utility to perform higher-level actions on some OpenShift resources
 - `Config`: simple configuration utility for the test suite; currently only reads system properties
+- `URL`: URL of deployed route, application route is the default, can be adjusted using `@WithName` annotation

 ### Deploying additional resources